GeekyAnts/native-base-docs/docs/components/picker/Picker.md

             </tbody>
             </table><br />

-Styling Picker is restricted to the style props provided in the table.
+Styling Picker is restricted to the style props provided in the table.<br/><br/>
+**Note:** NativeBase Picker wont support its styling to work out of the box.
+But one can always style the components as per requirements